applysis/applysis.github.io/mkdocs/docs/API/c-swift-package.md

 ## Usage

-Before you start using the Package, you should add new API source on Applysis platform and generate the secret key.
+Before you start using the Package, you should add a new API source on Applysis platform and generate the secret key.
 All details are explained [here.](http://docs.applysis.io/)

 ### Initialising